34 Wheelchair Sports You Should Know About

 20. Para Ice Hockey (Sledge Hockey)

-A fast, physical sport played on ice with double-bladed sledges and shortened hockey sticks used for both propulsion and puck control.
+One of the most popular winter Paralympics sports, played on ice with double-bladed sledges and shortened hockey sticks used for both propulsion and puck control.
+Incredibly fast-paced and physical.

 21. Sit-Skiing (Alpine & Cross-Country)

 Athletes sit in a molded seat mounted to skis and use poles for balance and propulsion.
-Available for both downhill and cross-country skiing.
+Available for both downhill (technical, high-speed) and cross-country (endurance) formats.

 22. Wheelchair Curling